-A Delaware employment contract details the terms of an individual’s employment and the policies of the company they will be working for.
-The document allows the hiree to review their rights as an employee and minimize disagreements concerning their income, work duties, whether they are eligible for any work benefits, and the workplace guidelines they must follow.
-Although less common, the form can also be made to grant the hiree partial ownership of their employer’s business, which will require a separate document containing the details thereof appended to the contract.
+A Delaware employment contract details the terms of an individual’s employment and the hiring company’s policies.
+The document allows the hiree to review their rights as an employee and what they should expect in the way of income, work duties, benefits, and workplace guidelines.
+The form also has the ability to grant the hiree partial ownership of their employer’s business, which will require a separate document containing the details thereof appended to the contract.

-Employment contracts typically remain in effect until either party terminates the agreement, though the contract may specify a termination date upon which neither party will have any obligations to the other (except for the non-disclosure of sensitive company information).
+Employment contracts typically remain in effect until either party terminates the agreement, though the contract may specify a termination date for the working relationship.
+After such a point, neither party will have any obligations to the other beyond the non-disclosure of sensitive company information.

 Independent Contractor Agreement – Used by a client to assign a work project to an independent contractor and define their professional relationship.